-ArduPilot supports the special MSP OSD protocol which allows displaying flight data on the DJI goggles, much like with external MAVLink OSDs or the internal integrated OSD in many flight controllers.
+ArduPilot supports the MSP OSD protocol which allows displaying flight data on the DJI goggles, much like with external MAVLink OSDs or the internal integrated OSD in many flight controllers.
+It can also be used with external OSDs , such as the MWOSD, if its configured for MSP telemetry, as is used with iNav or Betaflight.

 - ArduPilot currently supports many, but not all, of the OSD panel items as noted in the section below.